Mal Pais, Costa Rica

 We suggest going out with Captain Jason for a fun in-shore trip.

-Hike at Cabo Blanco National Park
+Hike at Cabo Blanco Nature Reserve

 This is not an overly hilly hike, but with the heat and humidity, it can be intense.
+However, you will be rewarded with a stunning secret beach at the end of your hike.

 Check out our full Cabo Blanco guide for all the info.